Kazmirchuk/nats-tcl/CoreAPI.md

 | ErrAuthExpired | User authorization has expired | yes |
 | ErrAuthRevoked | User authorization has been revoked | yes |
 | ErrAccountAuthExpired | NATS server account authorization has expired| yes |

+## Connection status and the reconnection process
+The connection can have one of the four statuses:
+- `$nats::status_closed`: initial state after creating the object.
+The TCP socket is closed.
+Calling `subscribe`, `unsubscribe`, `publish`, `request` etc raises `ErrConnectionClosed`.
+Calling `disconnect` is no-op.
+- `$nats::status_connecting`: triggered by calling `connect`.
+The client is trying to connect to servers in the pool one by one.
+All servers are tried only once regardless of `-max_reconnect_attempts`.
+If no servers are available, the client logs the error and transitions into `$nats::status_closed`.
+If the synchronous version of `connect` was used, it raises `ErrNoServers` (in case of multiple servers configured in the pool) or a more specific error if the pool has only one server.
+Calling `subscribe`, `unsubscribe`, `publish` etc is allowed - they will be flushed as soon as the client transitions into `$nats::status_connected`.
+- `$nats::status_connected`: the TCP connection to a NATS server is established (including TLS upgrade and credentials verification, if needed).
+Calling `disconnect` transitions the client into `$nats::status_closed`.
+If the connection is lost, the client transitions into `$nats::status_reconnecting`.
+- `$nats::status_reconnecting` - triggered by any of the above asynchronous errors that terminate the connection.
+The client is trying to connect to servers in the pool one by one.
+After a full cycle, the client sleeps for `-reconnect_time_wait` ms before starting a new cycle.
+Every failed connection to a server increments its `reconnects` counter.
+Once this counter exceeds `-max_reconnect_attempts`, the server is removed from the pool.
+Once no servers are left in the pool, or the user calls `disconnect`, the client transitions into `$nats::status_closed`.
+Calling `subscribe`, `unsubscribe`, `publish` etc is allowed.
+As soon as the client transitions into `$nats::status_connected`, they will be flushed along with restoring all current subscriptions.

+Calling `connect` when the status is not `$nats::status_closed`, is no-op.<br/>
+Calling `ping` when the status is not `$nats::status_connected`, raises `ErrConnectionClosed`.
+Calling `disconnect` cancels all pending asynchronous requests, and the callbacks will not be invoked.

+Official NATS clients have a few more statuses:
+- They distinguish between `DISCONNECTED` (when initial connection attempts failed) and `CLOSED` (if the user called `close` or the connection was lost).
+I don't see any value in this, so both statuses correspond to `$nats::status_closed`.
+- `DRAINING_PUBS` - [drain](https://docs.nats.io/using-nats/developer/receiving/drain) function has been called.
+The (official) client will flush all pending data to the socket and perform the PING/PONG exchange before closing the socket.
+With the Tcl client, calling `disconnect` always flushes pending data before closing the socket, and there's no need in a separate status.
+There's no final PING/PONG though.
+- `DRAINING_SUBS` - the (official) client is draining all subscriptions before closing the socket, which is equivalent to sending `UNSUB` + `PING/PONG`.
+With the Tcl client, calling `disconnect` discards all pending data in the socket, but already scheduled subscription callbacks will be invoked.
+Calling `unsubscribe` deletes the subscription immediately, so if the socket buffer still contains any `MSG` for this subscription, it will be discarded.
+If you have a continuous stream of incoming messages that must not be lost, you have two options:
+  - `unsubscribe -max_msgs` + `ping` and wait until the subscription callback is no longer invoked
+  - or use JetStream